-101 West Peace Street

-Raleigh, North Carolina 27603
+101 West Peace Street Raleigh, North Carolina 27603 919-733-2474 technology training available to state employees.

-919-733-2474

-http://locations.waketech.edu/index.php?page=spdc

-Wake Technical Community College and the Office of State Personnel/Human Resource Development formed a partnership over 20 years ago to make computer software and technology training available to state employees.
 Wake Tech instructors teach one- and two-day short courses, curriculum classes and on-line courses on the most current software programs with a focus on those used throughout state government.